 Now that we covered a script treatment, I can give you a few fresh and proven tips to help you write an excellent treatment that will sell your script.

-- Imagine the film.
-Start by imagining your film.
+Imagine the film – Start by imagining your film.
 Try to sit in the audience seat and see how you are reacting to everything that happens there.
-Try to focus on the audience’s feel and experience as you write the script treatment.
+Try to focus on the audience’s feelings and experiences as you write the script treatment.

-- Keep the treatment simple and clear.
-Write it in a way that the reader will understand completely where each act starts and ends.
+Keep the treatment simple and straightforward – Write the treatment so that the reader will understand completely where each act starts and ends.
 Some writers even mention the acts in the treatments or even the Mid-point.
-Try to stay focus as much as you can in the story itself.
+Try to stay focus as much as you can on the story itself.
 Try to avoid dialogues as much as you can.
 Don’t describe any feelings or thoughts of your characters.
 Remember!
-Describe only what we see or hear in the film.
+Describe what we see or hear in the film.

-- Put a lot of effort into the beginning of the treatment.
-Some writers like even to write the opening shot.
+Put a lot of effort into the beginning of the treatment – Some writers even like to write the opening shot.
 Also, make sure the reader can relate to the protagonist right away.
 You should also try to go into the action of the film within the first two paragraphs.
 This action has to be something that will arouse the reader to read more.
 Just be careful not to exaggerate.
-In the story conflict lesson, we talked about the impotence of the commitment of the main character to her goal.
-Make sure it is understood right at the start and remember- the main character doesn’t have to stick to that goal throughout the movie until his next big goal will arrive.
+In thestory conflict lesson, we talked about the impotence of the main character’s commitment to her goal.
+Make sure it is understood right at the start, and remember- the main character doesn’t have to stick to that goal throughout the movie until his next big goal arrives.

-- Know the big crisis point – Even before you start working on the script treatment, you should decide right at the front what is the (you can read about it in the story structure lesson).
+Know the big crisis point – Even before you start working on the script treatment, you should decide right at the front what it is (you can read about it in the story structure lesson).

-- Know your audience – By audience, I mean, who is going to read the treatment?
-For example, if you are writing it for an actor that you want him to be in the film, focus on his part of the film so that it will look more prominent.
+Know your audience – By audience, I mean, who is going to read the treatment?
+For example, if you are writing it for an actor that you want him to be in the film, focus on his part of the film to look more prominent.